-According to a study conducted by the Legatum Institute in 2017, Norway is the best country to live in today.
-It is followed by New Zealand, Finland, Switzerland, Sweden, the Netherlands, and Denmark.
-Below, we will dissect the top ten countries that made it to the top of the list of this prestigious ranking, and the reasons for their inclusion.
+According to a study conducted by the Legatum Institute in 2018, Norway is the best country to live in today.
+It is followed by New Zealand, Finland, Switzerland, Denmark, and Sweden.
+Below, we will dissect the top ten countries that made it to the top of the list of this prestigious ranking and the reasons for their inclusion.

 The Top Ten Countries to Live In